frequently asked questions

 Does your school provide services for English Language Learners?

 Yes.
 Services are available to help English Language Learners achieve fluency and academic success.
 Our hands-on projects foster language acquisition through collaboration and communication with English-speaking peers.
+More information can be provided by the ELL Coordinator.
+ELLs receive a preferred "weighting" in our lottery.
+See the Apply Now page.

 Do you provide breakfast and lunch?